 That’s a good question and one I had pondered until I spoke with a master baker about what each ingredient did to make the end result in the bread I wanted.

-- Sugar helps gives the crust that golden color we love
+- Sugar helpsย give the crust that golden color we love

-- Sugar helps retain moisture in bread and slows down the fomation of gluten strands, which helps keep the bread fresher longer
+- Sugarย helps retain moisture inย bread and slows down the formation of gluten strands, which helps keep the bread fresher longer

 Will sugar make the bread sweet?

-That’s a great question and the answer is no. We are not using enough sugar to make this a sweet bread.
+That’s a great question, and the answer is no. We are not using enough sugar to make this sweet bread.
 You won’t even notice it’s in the bread.

 Why do I need salt in my homemade bread?

-- Salt also strengthens the gluten structure of bread dough.
-It keeps the trapped carbon dioxide bubbles to expand too quickly
+- Saltย also strengthens the gluten structure of bread dough.
+It keeps the trapped carbon dioxide bubbles from expanding too quickly

 How to make Artisan Bread

-The process is fairly simple and only takes about 10 minutes to make the bread dough and get it set up for the first rise.
+The process is fairly simple.
+It only takes about 10 minutes to make the bread dough and set it up for the first rise.

-Following the recipe add the salt, sugar and yeast to the flour.
-Whisking it all together to make sure everything is equally distributed.
+Following the recipe, add the salt, sugar, and yeast to the flour, whisking it all together to ensure equal distribution.

 The last step is to place the bread dough in an oiled bowl and cover it with plastic wrap.
 Place the bowl on your counter away from drafts for the initial rise.